jooankrah/webbe_test/README.md

 - In these files, you will find what you need to do to pass the test cases.

 Good luck! 🍀🚀

+PS:
+I took a look at the getFutureEventWithWorkshops event and fixed the issue with the workshop ordering which caused the test to fail.